Data Science and AI for Good: A Fireside Chat with Columbia University Professors

 Vishal Misra:

-After we built this, I didn’t understand why it worked.
-So then I got into researching these models and building a mathematical model, trying to understand why these models work, how they can learn on demand.
+And after we sort of built this, I didn’t understand why it worked.
+So then I got into researching these models and building a mathematical model, trying to understand why these models work, how can they learn on demand.

 Ramachandran S:

 Very interesting.
 Thank you, professor.
-So, Professor Garud, you talk about data for good for the betterment of society.
+So, Professor Garud, you talk about data for good for the betterment of the society.
 Can you talk more about that?
 How unique, how different is it from responsible AI beyond being just ethical or transparent and accountable?
+What is data for good for society?

 Garud Iyengar: